danyal-imtiaz99/weather-api/README.md

 # weather-api
-Created a python program to make the request to get a weather report and modifying raw JSON data.
+Created a Python program to generate the request to get a weather report and transformed JSON data.
+Additionally, by using dictionary in Python to precisely locate the location of the required location.